Vercisor/Algorithmics-Report/README.md

-# Mesuring Time Complexity - Report
+# Measuring Time Complexity - Report

 This was originally an assignment for the COMP1201-Algorithmics module taught at the School of Electronics and Computer Science at the University of Southampton.